-This post will share my thoughts on the answer to this question, but I am interested in hearing other people’s thoughts on this question as well.
+This post will share my current thoughts and some of my previous academic writing regarding the importance of going to church.
+I am interested in hearing other people’s thoughts on this question as well.
 So feel free to share with me.

 - Feelings of being slighted in some way by church leadership or the congregation

 - Not finding a church that meets specific qualifications

 - Personal preferences not being met

 - Varying views on matters of doctrine and scripture

 Despite the reasons, the main logic often seems to be that we don’t need the Church to be saved or to believe in Christ.